PascalBod/embedded-systems-for-ML/practice-sessions/05-Uart-computer/README.md

-# Exercise 05 - UART
+# Practice session 05 - UART

-This directory contains the Python application to be run on the development computer.
+This directory contains the Python application to be run on the development PC.

 Note: the application runs on Linux only.